ThePinkPanther96/Linux/Server Tools/SFTP Server/README.md

 # SFTP-Server
 The purpose of this tutorial is to provide comprehensive instructions on creating an Ubuntu-based SFTP server.
-In this tutorial, you will learn how to set up user groups and individual users, configure SFTP Jail, enable file auditing, and implement Fail2Ban for enhanced security.
+In this tutorial, you will learn how to set up user groups and individual users and SFTP Jail.

 ## Requirements